-Note 25 - Segmented Reporting
+Note 26 - Segmented Reporting

 Reportable segments are determined based on the corporate structure and operations in accordance with the Corporation's accounting policies.
 Specifically, an operating segment should have separate financial information available, with management review of financial information.
 The operating segment should engage in business activities where it earns revenue and incurs expenses.
-While a reporting segment should have revenue which is 10% or more of combined revenue; assets which are 10% or more of combined assets; and an absolute amount of reporting profit or loss that is 10% or more or reported profit of all operating segments.
+While a reporting segment should have revenue which is 10% or more of combined revenue; assets which are 10% or more of combined assets; and an absolute amount of reported profit or loss that is 10% or more or reported profit of all operating segments.
 Using this guidance, the Corporation has reported the Terrashift operations as a separate segment.
 As of August 24, 2022 the Corporation has begun to phase out the operations of TerraShift as part of the Corporation's staged plan to create a sustainable and resilient business model.
-This reorganization and simplification of operations also contributes to a reduction in personnel and overhead.
+This reorganization and simplification of operations also contributes to a reduction in personnel and overheads.
 TerraMaps and other assets will be maintained to continue to be of benefit to other AMI divisions.
-The US geographic segment is also represented by AMI Silica as all US operations are conducted through this business.